South Bank railway station (England): History

 The first station, initially named Eston, was built in 1853 by the Middlesbrough and Redcar Railway.
 On 1 May 1882, this was replaced by an island platform by the North Eastern Railway, to serve the growing town of South Bank.
 Ironically, this was located on the same site as the present station.

 The 1882 station was closed on the same day that its replacement opened.
 It survived intact, but derelict for many years thereafter.
 It has since been demolished to allow the down (eastbound) line through the site to be realigned.

 In July 1984, British Rail opened the current station to the west, as the previous station was inconveniently sited in a heavily industrialised area, and in the way of a planned new dockside access road.

 The closure of the earlier station was closely followed by nearby Cargo Fleet on 22 January 1990, and Grangetown on 25 November 1991.

+In October 2024 part of the station was closed due to the footbridge becoming unsafe for passengers, resulting in Saltburn-bound trains (eastbound) not stopping at South Bank.
+Replacement buses have been laid on to accommodate passengers to and from the station.

+Tees Valley Metro

+Starting in 2006, South Bank was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, South Bank station would have received improved service to Darlington (1–2 to 4 trains per hour) and new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect South Bank.